bitcoinops/bitcoinops.github.io/_topics/en/package-relay.md

   overall package rather than having each individual transaction in the package accepted or rejected based only on its own feerate.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Without package relay, it's not possible to effectively [CPFP][topic cpfp] fee bump a transaction that's below the minimum feerate nodes accept.
-Nodes will reject the parent transaction for its too low feerate and then ignore the fee-bumping child transaction because the parent transaction is needed in order to validate the child.
-This is especially problematic because the minimum feerate that a node accepts depends on the contents of its mempool, so a parent transaction that could previously be fee bumped might not be bumpable now.
-  This has significant security implications for LN and other time-sensitive contract protocols that want to depend on CPFP fee bumping.

-  The main obstacle to adding package relay support to the Bitcoin P2P protocol is ensuring that an implementation of it doesn't create any new vectors for denial-of-service attacks.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: